jovana-nikitovic/QSS20-Group-Project-COVID/README.md

 ## Data Storage
-The data for this project is stored in this cloud folder: [link] Professor Chang shared the dataset with us
+The data for this project is stored in this cloud folder: [link] Professor Chang shared the dataset with us.
+Note written on 11/11: we're waiting for the Prof to share the data with us, which is why there is currently no link above on this date.
+No pressure, though!
+We understand that the term is busy.